 - Clarify the purpose for engaging with communities and other stakeholders.

 - Identify those who need to be engaged, including those most affected and those who can address the issue.

-- __ Reach out to those you want to engage through trusted people, organizations, and networks.
-(This may include local leaders or those with influence such as faith-based leaders.)
+- Reach out to those you want to engage through trusted people, organizations, and networks.
+(This may include local leaders, those in the youth justice system or those with influence such as faith-based leaders.)